View Jimmie DeLoach's Obituary on AugustaChronicle.com and share memories

 |

-Hephzibah, Georgia—Mr. Jimmie Ray DeLoach, age 76, beloved husband of the late Teresa Hughes DeLoach, entered into rest Wednesday, March 4, 2020 at Doctors Hospital.Mr.
+Hephzibah, GA—Mr. Jimmie Ray DeLoach, 76, beloved husband of the late Teresa Hughes DeLoach, entered into rest Wednesday, March 4, 2020 at Doctors Hospital.Mr.
 DeLoach was born in Charleston, SC to the late Ben and Annie Edwards Deloach.
-Mr. DeLoach had served in the U.S. Army Reserves and the U.S. Navy Reserves during the Viet Nam War.
+Mr. DeLoach had served in the U.S. Army.
 He retired from International Paper as a Supervisor.
 Mr. DeLoach was an avid fisherman and hunter.

-Family members include a daughter, Rene Burnett, a sister, Ruth Anne DeLoach Ellis; a niece, Kimberley Howard; 5 grandchildren, Brittany, Brandon, Amber, Robert, and Jessie; numerous nieces and nephews, and his best friend " Tweeter ".
+Family members include a daughter, Rene Burnett, a sister, Ruth Anne DeLoach Ellis, 5 grandchildren, Brittany, Brandon, Amber, Robert, and Jesse; numerous nieces and nephews, and his best friend " Tweeter ".

 Funeral services will be held at a later date.